iconindicators/appindicators/README.md

 TODO Perhaps make this into a script...at least then can make use of tools/utils.py If a script is written, how to incorporate additional packages for lunar et al to be installed?
+If the script is called for indicatortest as:
+	python3 -m tools.run_indicator_from_source release indicatortest
+So for lunar:
+	python3 -m tools.run_indicator_from_source release indicatorlunar ephem requests sgp4

 TODO Test on Linux Mint.
 ```